 attorneys from our office may not have this same success rate** Additional penalties may apply if defendant was charged with a violation of R.S.
 39:4-97.3 and

 an accident occurred and/or if violation occurs within 1000 feet of school property or school crossing zone or safe corridor zone.
 H. Scott Aalsberg, Esq., P.C.

-Main office address: 39 Milltown Road, East Brunswick, N.J.
+Main office address: G-10 Brier HIll Court, East Brunswick, N.J.
 08816.
 Please consult the New Jersey Code of Criminal Justice and Motor Vehicle Laws for

 complete details on all fines and penalties for cell phone ticket violations in NJ as the penalties listed in this website are for informational purposes only.
 Past

 performance is not indicative of future performance and each case is fact sensitive, thus, the need for the in office consultation for the attorney to evaluate your

 charge.
 Some penalties for using your cell phone in NJ may not apply to out of state residents please consult an attorney in your state of residence for how a

 cell phone ticket will effect you. *98% Success Rate to Win, Reduce or Eliminate the Penalties is based on past cases and is not indicative of future